 - Gastrointestinal problems, such as vomiting and diarrhea

-If you think your dog may be having allergic reactions to poultry, you can take an at-home allergy test from EasyDNA or contact your veterinarian right away.
-They can help you identify if these symptoms are being caused by allergies.
+If you think your dog may be having allergic reactions to poultry, you can take an at-home dog allergy test from EasyDNA or contact your veterinarian.
+They can help you identify if these symptoms are caused by allergies.
 Once you’ve determined that your pup has a food allergy, you should remove the ingredient from your dog’s diet.